-- · The HRI Leadership Council will welcome the first elected member. - There will be a continued focus on partnering with UNBC & external partners to co-host or supported events.
-This includes the NH & UNBC 2025 Northern BC Research and Quality Conference October 22-23, 2025 - Northern Hub for Health Research-Co-Leads will continue to focus on initiatives for the advancement of Health Research at UNBC.
+- The HRI Leadership Council will welcome the first elected member. - There will be a continued focus on partnering with UNBC & external partners to co-host or supported events.
+This includes the NH & UNBC 2025 Northern BC Research and Quality Conference October 22-23, 2025.